-You can enrol on the continuing Modern Language module [more information available at this link] (Semester 1 only) or the continuing TESOL (Semesters 1 and 2) module (ENL-20007).
+You can enrol on the continuing Modern Language module [more information available at this link] (Semester 1

 If you choose a Modern Language, you can add a Semester 2 module as a continuation of your language of choice as a faculty funded 'additional' module.
 Undertaking a Modern Languages module in Semester 2 is compulsory if you wish to continue to the language GCP the following academic year.